SoftwareAG/c8y-docs/content/cockpit/data-explorer-bundle/changing-visualization.md

 The data points properties are pre-filled as follows:

-* If these properties have been customized previously, these values are used, see [Customizing data point properties](#customize-data-points).
+* If these properties have been customized previously, these values are used, see [To customize data point properties](#customize-data-points).

 * If the data points have a matching definition in the data point library, the values from the data point library are used.

 There can be more than one matching data point entry in the data point library.
 In this case, the first one is selected automatically by the system.

 For details on modifying the visualization in general, see [Changing data explorer visualization](#change-visualization).
-For details on customizing the properties of a particular data point, see [Customizing data point properties](#customize-data-points).
+For details on customizing the properties of a particular data point, see [To customize data point properties](#customize-data-points).

 **Example:**